ethereum/EIPs/SIPS/sip-53.md

 \\(C\\).

 The particular division of funds between long and short sides of the market determines the initial prices, and reflects the market creator's initial belief about the odds.
-Just like any other bidder, the the market creator will be awarded options in return for this initial capital.
+Just like any other bidder, the market creator will be awarded options in return for this initial capital.

 A third reason it is necessary to provide this initial liquidity is to ensure that when bids come into a new market,